Skip to main content

 10 mentions Positive Neutral Negative

-The monetization strategy of the game has received mixed reviews, with some players criticizing it as misleading and cash-grabbing, particularly regarding advertising and DLC practices.
+Reviews highlight a mixed perception of the game's monetization strategy, with some players criticizing it as misleading and cash-grabbing, particularly regarding advertising and DLC content.
 However, others appreciate the absence of microtransactions, suggesting that the developers have opted for a more straightforward approach to monetization despite the need for income.
-Overall, while there are concerns about the game's monetization tactics, the lack of microtransactions is seen as a positive aspect by some players.
+Overall, while there are concerns about the game's financial practices, the lack of microtransactions is seen as a positive aspect by some players.

 • “As the developers have stated, they need a source of income and we should actually be glad that they didn't make the choice to implement microtransactions or some blatant money grab just so that you could play some other levels.”